Sd.Kfz. 234: Development

 Armoured wheeled vehicles were developed early in Germany after the end of World War I, since they were not subject to the restrictions of the Versailles Treaty.
 The Sd.Kfz.
 234 belonged to the ARK series (type designation of the chassis) and was the successor to the earlier Sd.Kfz.
 231/232/233 (8-Rad), which belonged to the GS series.

 The combat experience of fast-moving, hard-hitting wheeled reconnaissance vehicles during the Wehrmacht's early invasions of Poland and France impressed German military officials, but indicated some deficiencies in existing designs.
 A new armoured car project was thus undertaken in August 1940, incorporating several lessons from the Wehrmacht's own external operations.
 The latest Büssing-NAG Sd.Kfz.
 232 variant, the Sd.Kfz.
 234 was designed later that year.
 It was to have a monocoque chassis with eight wheels, and an air-cooled engine for use in North Africa.

 Chassis were built by Büssing-NAG in Leipzig-Wahren, while armoured bodies were provided by Deutsche Edelstahlwerke of Krefeld and turrets by Daimler Benz in Berlin-Marienfelde and Schichau of Elbing, with engines from Ringhoffer-Tatra-Werke AG of Nesselsdorf.

 The first trials with the prototype started around July, 1942.
 Due to problems with the excessive noise of the first engine, a second model was developed, the Tatra 103.
 The vehicle had eight-wheel steering and was able to quickly change direction thanks to a second, rear-facing, driver's seat; the transmission had six forward and reverse gears, with traction over the eight wheels.
 Power was provided by an air-cooled Tatra 103 diesel engine.
 The Sd.Kfz.
 234 was the first and only German armoured vehicle to use an air cooled diesel engine.
-This was originally intended as a temporary solution until the engine could be redesigned to function better in harsher tropical climates, however, this never eventuated and thus the Tatra 103 was used until the end of production.
+This was originally intended as a temporary solution until the engine could be redesigned to function better in harsher tropical climates, however, this never happened and thus the Tatra 103 was used until the end of production.